mrchainblock/SMS-CASH/README.md

-sms coin eay send and recive coins with phone numbers
+sms coin easy send and recive coins with phone numbers